Project-MONAI/tutorials/generation/maisi/README.md

 ARM64 users can build xFormers from the [source](https://github.com/facebookresearch/xformers?tab=readme-ov-file#installing-xformers) if the available wheel does not meet their requirements.

 ### 2. Model inference and example outputs
-The information for the inference input, like body region and anatomy to generate, is stored in "./configs/config_infer.json".
+The information for the inference input, like body region and anatomy to generate, is stored in [./configs/config_infer.json](./configs/config_infer.json).
 Please feel free to play with it.
+Here are the details of the parameters.

 - `"num_output_samples"`: int, the number of output image/mask pairs it will generate.
 - `"spacing"`: voxel size of generated images.
 E.g., if set to `[1.5, 1.5, 2.0]`, it will generate images with a resolution of 1.5x1.5x2.0 mm.
 - `"output_size"`: volume size of generated images.
 E.g., if set to `[512, 512, 256]`, it will generate images with size of 512x512x256.
 They need to be divisible by 16.
 If you have a small GPU memory size, you should adjust it to small numbers.